BY SOFO ARCHON

 Not being physically active, eating empty-of-nutrients foods, suppressing ourselves in all sorts of ways, and having found no true meaning and purpose in life, it’s not surprising that many of us feel this way.
 But this can be changed at any moment, if we are willing to do so.
 And there are many ways we can achieve that, such as by eating healthier, doing more of what we love and less of what we hate, and moving our bodies more.

 Moving the body, and particularly running can do wonders to awaken our dormant, suppressed energy, and hence relieve us from stress and re-vitalize us.
 While running, every single part of the body is involved in the movement process, and thus the whole body is energized.
 No wonder one of the most intense experiences I had while (and for a long time after) running was how much more alive I came to feel.
 I felt a great boost of energy.
 I felt stronger, empowered.
-I felt cleansed, unburdened from anything that pulled my soul down.
-I felt complete.
+I felt cleansed.

-As you can understand, running could be a great way of bringing you into a state of meditation.
-It could clear your mind, reduce your stress levels, turn you into a more conscious being and raise your vibrations so that you can live up to your fullest potential.
-So if you have a strong constitution, I’d highly recommend you to give running a try, experiment with it, and find out for yourself if you can reap the same amazing benefits that I did.
+As you can understand, running could be a great way of bringing you into a state of meditation, as well as reducing your stress levels and boosting your energy.
+So, if you have a strong constitution, I’d highly recommend you to give running a try, experiment with it, and find out for yourself if you can reap the same amazing benefits as I did.